podipo/skella/README.md

 	grunt

-To start an HTTPd on port 8000 and then automatically recompile mustache templates and LESS files if they change, run this:
+To start an HTTPd on [localhost:8000](http://localhost:8000/) and then automatically recompile mustache templates and LESS files if they change, run this:

 	grunt dev